Pythonista-Tools/Pythonista-Tools/Pypi Modules/Readme.md

 GitHub Repos
 ------------
-* NLTK Installer -- We nées one!!!
+* NLTK Installer -- We need one!!!
 * [ShellistaExt][2]

 GitHub Gists